 Immediately, nettop will output every connection coming in and out of your NIC's.
 The information will be displayed in Terminal.
 Nettop can be used with several arguments, shown further down this article, to help reduce cpu load and to inspect other traffic (UDP/TCP) insightfully.

-I personally have NETTOP running 24/7 and dumping to a text file which I check weekly.
-Depening how much traffic you generate, you might want to do this to - so anyone already accessing your computer files stealthly you might be able to track (hide NETTOP directory for this reason too)!.
+You can have NETTOP running 24/7 and dumping to a text file which I check weekly.
+Depening how much traffic you generate, you might want to do this to - so anyone already accessing your computer files stealthly you might be able to track (hide NETTOP directory for this reason too)!

 -c Less intensive use of the CPU - draws less often